KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Outdated: Found `MichMich/MagicMirror` in file `MMM-Fuel.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-8. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch.
+6. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch.
-9. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch.
+7. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch.
-10. Outdated: Found `MichMich/MagicMirror` in file `gasbuddy.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `gasbuddy.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-11. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch.
+9. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch.
-12. Outdated: Found `MichMich/MagicMirror` in file `nsw.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+10. Outdated: Found `MichMich/MagicMirror` in file `nsw.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-13. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch.
+11. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch.
-14. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch.
+12. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch.
-15. Outdated: Found `MichMich/MagicMirror` in file `tankerkoenig.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+13. Outdated: Found `MichMich/MagicMirror` in file `tankerkoenig.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-16. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+14. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-17. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+15. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-18. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+16. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-19. Recommendation: Replace eslintrc by new flat config.
+17. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FunnyHolidays by mattileh](https://github.com/mattileh/MMM-FunnyHolidays)